-Students select a minimum three subjects that they will study for two years.
+Students select three subjects that they will study for two years.
 Vocational Business and Health and Social Care students normally select one other course as the qualification is equivalent to two A levels.
 Students can opt to study for the Extended Project.
 Progression to Year 13 does not follow automatically.
-Such progression has to be earned through performance reflected, generally, in attendance, behaviour and the ability to cope with the academic demands of your courses.
-A Review is held at the end of Year 12 and students must demonstrate that they have made good progress throughout the year.
+Such progression has to be earned through performance, reflected generally in attendance, behaviour and the ability to cope with the academic demands of your courses.
+A review is held at the end of Year 12 and students must demonstrate that they have made good progress throughout the year.

 Assessments and Reports

 To aid you in your progress towards your final examinations, there are regular assessments to monitor progress.
-Assessments occur regularly and form the basis of short reports, which allow students to monitor their progress against personal targets.
+Assessments form the basis of short reports, which allow students to monitor their progress against set targets.
 There will be opportunities to meet with subject teachers in Year 12 and 13 as well as a parent/tutor meeting in the first few weeks of Year 12.